-Satellite radio is available only with a valid SIRIUS radio subscription.
+Satellite radio is available only with a valid SIRIUS® radio subscription.
 Check with your authorized dealer for availability.

-2. • (Phone): Press to access SYNC PHONE mode if equipped with SYNC®.
-If your vehicle is not equipped with SYNC®, NO PHONE will appear the display.
+2. (Phone): If your vehicle is equipped with SYNC®, press to access SYNC PHONE features.
+For further information, please refer to supplemental information on SYNC® included with your vehicle.

+If your vehicle is not equipped with SYNC®, the display will read NO PHONE.